cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/jvm/index.html.md

 ---
-title: Deploying JVM Apps (Java, Groovy, Scala)
+title: Deploy Java, Groovy, or Scala Apps
 ---

 This page will prepare you to deploy applications written in Java, Groovy, or Scala, using the Spring, Grails, Lift, or Play frameworks, via the [getting started guide](../../../dotcom/getting-started.html).